lc-cs-172/fall-2025/syllabus.md

 our class GitHub repo, and assignments are submitted through our Google Classroom.
-Assignments are designed to help you master and apply what we are learning in class.  **Assignments are due on Friday at 11:59 PM of the week they are due.** Points will be taken off if submitted late; in some cases, late assignments will not receive any credit.
+Assignments are designed to help you master and apply what we are learning in class.  **Assignments are due on Friday at 11:59 PM of the week they are due.** Points will be taken off when submitted late -- the Late Policy below.

 Simple assignments are due in about a week.
 More involved assignments will have about 2 weeks to complete.
 We'll grade and return the assignment in about a week after it's due.

 Correctness and clarity are essential, both in programs and writeups.
 Coding style matters.
 A lot.
 Names are especially important, so be sure to use Python